joan325/TheReckoner/src/content/uncategorized/is-it-scary-to-not-remember.md

 heroImage: "../../assets/article-images/is-it-scary-to-not-remember-ivy-liu.png"
 imageType: "Art"
 imageCredit: ["ivy_liu"]
-tags: ["Life", "Featured"]
+tags: ["Life"]
 ---

 Is it scary to not remember?
 Or is it only terrifying to the people around you, those who know what you’ve forgotten, because you obviously don’t.

 Does the lack of an ability to make memories mean I’m less human?